-This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 stands at about 17.6.
-If we focus on the long-term PE trend, Sanofi’s current PE level puts it below its midpoint of 13.9 over the past five years.
+This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 stands at about 14.25.
+If we focus on the long-term PE trend, Sanofi’s current PE level puts it below its midpoint of $13.64 over the past five years.
 Moreover, the current level stands well below the highs for the stock, suggesting that it can be a solid entry point.

 We should also point out that Sanofi has a forward PE ratio (price relative to this year’s earnings) of just 12.7, so it is fair to say that a slightly more value-oriented path may be ahead for Sanofi stock in the near term too.

 Another key metric to note is the Price/Sales ratio.
 This approach compares a given stock’s price to its total sales, where a lower reading is generally considered better.
 Some people like this metric more than other value-focused ones because it looks at sales, something that is far harder to manipulate with accounting tricks than earnings.

-Right now, Sanofi has a P/S ratio of about 2.7.
-This is significantly lower than the S&P 500 average, which comes in at 3.2 right now.
-Also, as we can see in the chart below, this is below the highs for this stock in particular over the past few years.
+Right now, Sanofi has a P/S ratio of about 2.58.
+This is a bit lower than the S&P 500 average, which comes in at 3.19x right now.
+Also, as we can see in the chart below, this is well below the highs for this stock in particular over the past few years.